dwavesystems/shimming-tutorial/README.md

 Leap-hosted Quantum Processing Units).

 Examples have configurable parameters, to see these use the --help command line option.
+Clear the cache or set --no_cache for specially configured runs.
 This includes the flexbility to modify the model, target processor, or embedding heuristic for increased performance.
 To reduce the total number of iterations (programmings, thence QPU access time) or learning rate(s).